Skip to Content

 Ingredients

-• 1 cup cold buttermilk, plus more for top of biscuits
+• 1 cup cold buttermilk, plus more for biscuit tops

-• 1 lb bacon, cooked and crumbled (optional)
+• 1 pound bacon, cooked and crumbled (optional)

 Method

-3. Add the shredded cheese and pulse 2-3 more times.
+3. Add the cheese and pulse 2-3 more times.

-5. Remove dough from the food processor and place on a lightly floured surface.
-Using your hands, work bacon and chives into the dough until combined.
+5. Turn the dough out onto a lightly floured surface.
+Using your hands, work the bacon and chives into the dough until combined.

-6. Using your hands press the dough into a rectangle 1-inch thick.
-Fold the rectangle into thirds and press to 1 inch thick again.
-Using a 2.5 inch biscuit cutter (for circles) or a sharp knife (for rectangles) cut out the biscuits.
-Continue to gather any scraps of dough, pat it back down and fold to desired thickness until you have ten biscuits.
+6. Press the dough into a rectangle about 1-inch thick.
+Fold the rectangle into thirds and press again until 1 inch-thick.
+Using a 2½ -inch biscuit cutter (for circles) or a sharp knife (for rectangles), cut out the biscuits.
+Gather the scraps and press together being careful not to knead the dough.
+Gently press to 1-inch thickness.
+You should have 10 biscuits total.

 Nutrition Info